 If a pet belongs to a specific roommate, discuss what responsibilities they will take on and what they expect from others.

 Example: A pet owner might take on most responsibilities but ask roommates to help with feeding or walking occasionally.

-Pro Tip: Discuss what actions should be taken if the pet causes damage, disrupts the living space, or any other conflicts arise.
+Discuss what actions should be taken if the pet causes damage, disrupts the living space, or any other conflicts arise.

 How to Resolve Conflicts When Trouble Strikes